ros-infrastructure/buildfarm_deployment/README.md

 On all three:
  * `jenkins::slave::ui_pass`
-on the master this should be the hashed password from above
+ * on the master this should be the hashed password from above `user::admin::password_hash`
- * `user::admin::password_hash` (on the master should match)

-If you don't use the master branch on all machines change:
+ * If you don't use the master branch on all machines change: `autoreconfigure::branch`
- * `autoreconfigure::branch`

  On repo:
  * `jenkins-slave::authorized_keys`
  * `jenkins-slave::gpg_public_key`
  * `jenkins-slave::gpg_private_key`

  On the master:
   * `jenkins::authorized_keys`